sbabic/swupdate/doc/source/sw-description.rst

 	function postinst()

-swupdate scans for all scripts and check for a postinst function.
+SWUpdate scans for all scripts and check for a postinst function.
 It is called after installing the images.

 shellscript